apache/iotdb/docs/Documentation/UserGuide/9-Tools-spark.md

 		- Example 1: read from the local file system
 		- Example 2: read from the hadoop file system
 		- Example 3: read from a specific directory
-		- Example 4: query in old form
+		- Example 4: query in wide form
-		- Example 5: query in new form
+		- Example 5: query in narrow form
 		- Example 6: write
 	- Appendix A: Old Design of Schema Inference
         - the default way